-The Commercial Driver's Manual is a hefty 154 pages of everything you need to know to get a CDL in New Hampshire.
-If you can't print it out you can pick a copy up at one of the 18 Division of Motor Vehicles (DMV) offices, also known in our state as substations.
+The Commercial Driver's Manual provides what you need to know to get a CDL in New Hampshire.
+If you can't print it out you can pick a copy up at one of the Division of Motor Vehicles (DMV) offices, also known as substations.
 The DMV won't mail the manual to you because it is large and heavy.
 Fortunately, New Hampshire is a small state and you will have a number of different DMV offices close by to choose from.
 It is a good idea to call ahead to be sure they have the manual on hand.

 The manual is well organized and contains a lot of information about vehicle classes, driver qualifications, skills requirements, testing and the laws of the road.
 Each section concludes with a learning check.

-The manual also highlights safety; in fact, almost one-third of the pages are dedicated to safety topics like vehicle inspection, environmental driving conditions, and how to avoid and handle accidents.
+The manual also highlights safety; in fact, many of the pages are dedicated to safety topics like vehicle inspection, environmental driving conditions, and how to avoid and handle accidents.

 Before you apply for your CDL, make sure you know what you want to drive and if you qualify.

-You must be 18 years old to drive intrastate (within NH) and 21 to drive interstate (outside NH).
-Because New Hampshire is a pretty small state, it is likely you will be driving the commercial vehicle inter-state.
+You must be 18 years old to drive intrastate (within NH) and 21 years old to drive interstate (outside NH).
+Because New Hampshire is a pretty small state, it is likely you will be driving the commercial vehicle interstate.

 There are other CDL qualification rules that apply, like medical certification and a clean driving record.
 The intent is to prove you are physically fit to meet the demands of professional driving.
 In New Hampshire you can appeal for a waiver of the medical requirement if you intend to drive intra-state only and you must appeal directly to the Commissioner of Safety at the Department of Safety which oversees the DMV.

-Because all states are connected to one computerized system, the National Driver Register any disqualifying event will be shared nationally.
-To read more about the CDL safety rules visit the Federal Motor Carrier Safety Administration (FMCSA) website.
+Because all states are connected to one computerized system, any disqualifying event will be shared nationally through the National Driver Register.
+To read more about the CDL safety rules, visit the Federal Motor Carrier Safety Administration (FMCSA) website.

 The class depends on what kind of truck, bus, van or tractor-trailer you will drive.
 There are three classes of CDL in New Hampshire and across the US.

 It is really important to understand and become familiar with the vehicle classes because which license you apply for must correspond to the class of vehicle you plan to drive.
 Think about the size and weight of the vehicle as well as the hazardous designation, air braking system, and any passenger considerations.
-For example, an oil delivery truck would be Class B with a hazardous and tanker endorsement.
-If you are not sure, call the DMV at (603) 271-2371 for clarification.
+If you are not sure, call the DMV at (603) 227-4020 for clarification.